matt-the-pika/openscad-rocket-fins/README.md

 ### To Do
 Fix the corner radius function so it understands 0 is ok and means no radius.
 Put smarter calculations in for keeping tops of fins attached when you add an angle.
-Needs to be smarter about the distance it moves the fin, it's a bit of a rough best guess right now.
+Needs to be smarter about the distance it moves the fin, it's a bit of a best guess right now.